-Bacalao has become a main ingredient in the cuisines surrounding the Atlantic and Mediterranean as it began as a chief export from the Northern Atlantic region.
+Bacalao became a main ingredient in the cuisines surrounding the Atlantic and Mediterranean as it began as a chief export from the Northern Atlantic region.
 Over 500 years ago, explorer Jaques Cartier discovered nearly a thousand Basque fishing boats in the mouth of the St. Lawrence River in what is now Canada.
 For hundreds of years, fishing villages in Norway produced salted and dried cod.
-Salted codfish became an important food of commerce between the New World and Old World, and thus spread throughout regions near and extending beyond the Atlantic, becoming a traditional ingredient in many cuisines.
+Salted codfish became an important food of commerce between the New World and Old World; it spread throughout regions near and extending beyond the Atlantic, becoming a traditional ingredient in many cuisines.

-Before beginning the salting and drying process, the fish's head and guts are removed on board the ship.
+Before beginning the salting and drying process, the fish's head and guts are removed aboard the ship.
 Then the fish is covered in salt and left to dry.
-Traditionally, it was dried on shore, placed on nearby rocks or hung on wooden racks to dry in the sun.
+Traditionally, it was dried on shore, placed on nearby rocks, or hung on wooden racks to dry in the sun.
 Nowadays, the codfish is dried inside using electric heaters.